COVID-19: Rundown Of Total, New Cases Per County In New York

-The state health department reported 6,054 additional COVID-19 cases have brought the statewide total to 242,786 confirmed cases.
+The state health department reported 4,178 additional COVID-19 cases, bringing the statewide total to 251,690 confirmed cases in New York State.

-- Related story - COVID-19: 'It's Only Halftime - The War Is Not Won,' Cuomo Says As More Data Shows NY Past Peak
+- Related story - COVID-19: NY Will Take Regional Approach To Reopening, Says Cuomo, En Route To White House

 Albany